 In SEO it is said that “content is the king”.
 Here two things matter when it comes to content – quality and uniqueness.
 If the content quality of your web page sucks, there will be a higher bounce rate which will eventually affect your ranking in a negative way.
 Second uniqueness, if you have just copied the content from other websites, why should search engines rank your web page instead of the original content source.

 Here the mantra is to write unique and useful content on your website.
-You can take the ideas from other website and write down the better content, do not just copy paste the contents of other’s website.
+You can take the ideas from other website and write down the better content, do not just copy-paste the contents of other’s websites.
 Further, I will suggest you remove all those pages from your website which has thin or duplicate content.

 In SEO, it is a well-known fact that “length is strength”.
 It is found that longer content tends to rank significantly higher on Google’s first page.
 Although there are no fixed criteria for this; but always aim for at least 1000 words for every piece of content that you publish on your website.